 Photo by Mike Latschislaw [cropped]

 Sarah Collard is a Canadian artist in mid-career, painting murals mostly in Manitoba and Ontario, extending to other provinces.
-She enjoyed the productivity birthed from her studios located on James Street North in Hamilton, Blinc Studios in Toronto, the Living Arts Centre in Mississauga and Millgrove, Ontario.
-For 25 years Collard has exhibited at various galleries in Ontario and Manitoba.
+She enjoyed the productivity birthed from her studios located on James Street North in Hamilton, Blinc Studios in Toronto, the Living Arts Centre in Mississauga, a home based studio in Millgrove, Ontario and currently in Morris, Manitoba.
+For 25 years, Collard has exhibited at various galleries in Ontario and Manitoba.
 She is a graduate from the University of Waterloo (BFA), Nipissing University (BED) and Sheridan College (Computer Graphics).
 She draws, paints and teaches.
 Sarah has been the recipient of various awards; The Murals of Winnipeg, Mural of the Year Award in 2009, 2010 and 2015, two Judges Choice Awards (Burlington Fine Arts Association) and a Manitoba Arts Council Grant.
 Collard began selling her artwork at the Green Brier Art Gallery in the Swan River Valley, Manitoba and it has been great to watch her progress into Winnipeg, Toronto, Hamilton and Quebec.
 She worked as an Artist in the Schools with Manitoba Arts Council and gained experience as a visual arts educator, teaching for many public and private schools in Manitoba.
 Collard began studying towards a Masters in Education at the University of Manitoba.
 She has served on the Manitoba Association of Arts Education and the Burlington Fine Arts Association.
 Sarah Collard is a prolific artist.
-Over the past eight years, she has produced over 100 drawings, 100 paintings and 25 murals throughout Manitoba, Ontario and Quebec.
+Over the past eight years, she has produced over 100 drawings, 100 paintings and 50 murals throughout Manitoba, Ontario and Quebec.
 Collard is a mother of two and she is having a grand time mentoring them; passing art-making onto the next generation, travelling, singing and listening to music!